kalliste/seL4-c89/C89-PROJECT.md

   - [x] Introduce compatibility shims for inline and attribute annotations.
   - [x] Replace obvious C99-only integer literals in shared headers with portable constructors.
+  - [x] Route the generated capability tables and x86 helpers through the new portable constant macros.
   - [ ] Address the remaining diagnostics reported by the strict build.

 ## Build Attempt Summary